SasTomasz/PythonPortfolio/README.md

-# PythonPortfolio
+# Python Portfolio
-My portfolio web app when You see all my  working python project
+My portfolio web app where You see all my  working python project